 Every year, the Ministry of Social Affairs and Health sets the pension insurance contribution for that year.
 Both wage earners and employers have the right to deduct the pension contributions they have paid in their own taxation.

-Except for sailors, private sector employees are insured under the Self-employe Persons’ Pensions Act.
+All private sector employees (apart from seafarers) are insured under the Employees Pensions Act.

 Employer with an insurance contract

 An occasional employer does not have to sign an insurance contract.
-Instead, they pay the insurance contributions to a pension insurance company of their choice by the 20th in the month after the wage was paid.
-It is possible to post the insurance contributions to many of the pension insurance companies online.
+Instead, they pay the insurance contributions to a pension insurance company of their choice.